 In 1787, Benjamin Franklin was asked what kind of government we have, a monarchy or a republic.
 His response: “A republic, if you can keep it.”
 And that, in a nutshell, is what is at stake in this year’s election cycle.
 The control of the White House, the Congress, the Senate, and the Pennsylvania legislature will be determined this year … and what we can do here in Bethlehem (and the Lehigh Valley) will almost certainly decide whether our democracy stands right up through the highest office in the land.
 This is not hyperbole … our democracy depends on a government that understands that all our freedoms and rights depend on elected officials who understand true small-d democratic values as well as the fact that negotiation and compromise is right at the top of the job description for every single elected official we elect to represent us.
 This year, we hope that all of us will vote for candidates who represent our values AND the values and freedoms that are at the core of what makes the American experiment a beacon to people around the world.

-Please join us in supporting these Democrats running to represent all of us, including all Bethlehem citizens, in these upcoming elections!
+Please join us in supporting these Democrats running to represent all of us, including all Bethlehem citizens, in the general election this November!

 Candidates to represent us in Washington, DC: